Dennis Kirkland: Career

 In 1968, Kirkland joined Thames Television as a floor manager, before becoming a warm-up man on The Benny Hill Show.
-He then moved up the ranks, directing children's shows such as Rainbow and The Tomorrow People, as well as a sketch comedy show called What's on Next?
-Finally, in 1979 Kirkland was named producer/director of The Benny Hill Show, remaining in those positions for the remainder of its run at Thames.
+He then moved up the ranks, directing children's shows such as Rainbow and The Tomorrow People, as well as a sketch comedy show called What's on Next?, and a panel show, Whodunnit?, fronted by Jon Pertwee.

+In 1979 Kirkland became producer/director of The Benny Hill Show, remaining in those positions for the remainder of its run at Thames.
+The show, with its increased emphasis on slapstick, sight gags, and with attractive female assistants, increased Hill's popularity, and it was sold around the world, making Hill an international star in the United States, Europe, Japan and elsewhere.
+It was with Hill's shows, which he directed for a decade, that Kirkland became best known, but at the same time the programme became dogged by charges of sexism, in no small part due to the addition of the dancing and singing troupe Hill's Angels.
 During this period, he also worked with top comics including Tommy Cooper, Ken Dodd, Jim Davidson and Eric Sykes, whose 1979 remake of The Plank (directed by Sykes and produced by Kirkland) won at the Montreux TV Festival.
-But it was with Hill that Kirkland became best known.
-It was also during his run with the Hill show that the programme first became dogged by charges of sexism however, in no small part due to the addition of the dancing and singing troupe Hill's Angels on his watch, and after years of steadily declining ratings and rising production costs, Thames cancelled the Hill show in 1989; not long afterward, Kirkland's association with the company ended as well.

-Kirkland continued to work with Hill, directing a TV special in 1990 with outdoor scenes taped in New York, and was to direct a new Hill series for Central Independent Television when Hill died in 1992.
-Central went ahead with the show anyway, directed by Kirkland and fronted by Freddie Starr.
+After years of steadily declining ratings and rising production costs, Thames cancelled the Benny Hill show in 1989; not long afterward, Kirkland's association with the company ended as well.
+Kirkland was outspoken about what he saw as the hypocrisy of the company cancelling the show while continuing to benefit financially from its sales abroad.
+He continued to work with Hill, and directed a TV special in 1990 with outdoor scenes taped in New York.
+He was to direct a new Hill series for Central Independent Television; when Hill died in 1992, Central went ahead with the show anyway, directed by Kirkland and fronted by Freddie Starr.
 Critics panned it calling it "The Benny Hill Show without Benny."
 In 1993, he published a memoir about his friendship with Hill, Benny: The True Story, re-released in 2002 as The Strange and Saucy World of Benny Hill.
-He continued to work in television in Britain and Ireland until his death.
+Kirkland continued to work in television in Britain and Ireland until his death.